bl-sapnapatil/GraphQL/README.md

 1.Increased mobile usage, creates needs for efficient data loading.
 2.Fast development speed & expectation for rapid feature development 3.GraphQL was developed to cope with the need for more flexibility and efficiency in client server communication

+GraphQL Mutation
+Mutation is very similar to RootQuery, it helps user to add/update to the database